Prerequisites

 Read more here about how to install SSH with X forwarding support on your system.

-In the below example, a user with user name abcd1234
+In the below example, a user with user name abcd1234 uses the ssh command

-option to enable X forwarding to log in to the department Linux
+with the -X option to enable X forwarding to log in to the department Linux

-server trygger.it.uu.se
+server trygger.it.uu.se.

-One you are logged in, you can start graphical applications from the Linux shell.
+ssh -X abcd1234@trygger.it.uu.seOne you are logged in, you can start graphical applications from the Linux shell.
 You can for example run Mars.

-To edit C source code you can for example use the VS Code source code editor remotely.
+marsTo edit C source code you can for example use the VS Code source code editor remotely.

-A list of know problems with the department Linux system and workarounds.
+codeA list of know problems with the department Linux system and workarounds.

-On this page your find a small collection of useful shell commands when working in the terminal.
+On this page you find a small collection of useful shell commands when working in the terminal.
 You will also learn about shell variables, the command history and how to read manual pages in the terminal.

 Every user on the Linux system has a unique username.
-The whoami
+The whoami command will show your username.

-at the shell prompt.
+Type whoami at the shell prompt.

-Press enter to execute the command.
+whoamiPress enter to execute the command.
 Now the result will be printed on the next line in the terminal and a new shell prompt will appear on the line after that.

 abcd1234

-In the above example the username of the logged in user abcd234
+In the above example the username of the logged in user abcd234 is printed as

-the result of the whoami
+the result of the whoami command.

-In all examples and instructions you should replace abcd1234
+In all examples and instructions you should replace abcd1234 with your actual username.

 The shell has a concept of a current working directory.
-The pwd
+The pwd (print working

-at the shell prompt.
+Type pwd at the shell prompt.

-Press enter to execute the command.
+pwdPress enter to execute the command.

-In the above example the current working directory /home/abcd1234
+/home/abcd1234In the above example the current working directory /home/abcd1234 is printed

-as the result of the pwd
+as the result of the pwd command.

 On the Linux system each user has a private home directory to where she/he can save files and create sub directories.